Rustam Inoyatov: Biography

-Rustam Rasulovich Inoyatov was born in the city of Sherabad, Surkhandarya region.
-His father – Rasul Inoyatov, KGB colonel.
+Rustam Rasulovich Inoyatov was born in the city of Sherabad, Surxondaryo Region.
+His father Rasul Inoyatov was a KGB colonel.

-From 1965 to 1967 he worked as a concrete worker in the Tashkent Building Trust, at the same time he studied at the university.
+From 1965 to 1967 he was a concrete worker in the Tashkent Building Trust, at the same time he studied at the university.
 In 1968 he graduated from the Faculty of Iranian Philology of the Tashkent State University.

-After graduation, he served in the ranks of the Soviet army.
-During military service, he was accepted into the service of the KGB of the USSR.
+After graduation he served in the ranks of the Soviet army.
+During military service he was accepted into the service of the KGB of the USSR.
 Worked in various officer positions in the KGB of the Uzbek SSR, in The First Chief Directorate of the KGB.

-In 1976-1981, he was a case officer in Afghanistan under diplomatic cover.
+In 1976–1981 he was a case officer in Afghanistan under diplomatic cover.